singhraghuveer31/Assignments/DatabaseSchemaEngine/README.md

 There is a common setup required to generate the metadata, regardless the database framework version you want to use.

 **Common Setup**
-- Domain Model Metadata Output File Path - This is a file path for metadata, which will be generated for the entities.
-This file can be edited and used for regeneration of database schema.
+- Domain Model Metadata Output File Path - This is a file path for domain model metadata, which will be generated for the entities.
+Once generated, this file can be edited and used for regeneration of database schema.

         <add key="schema:domain-model-metadata:File.outputPath" value="DomainModelMetadata.metadata" />